I.W. Schlesinger: Appraisal

-Dr. M. Arkin described Schlesinger in the Suid-Afrikaanse Biografiese Woordeboek as "a short, sturdily built man, ...always dressed impeccably, [who] devoured all kinds of reading material.
+Dr. M. Arkin described Schlesinger as "a short, sturdily built man, ...always dressed impeccably, [who] devoured all kinds of reading material.
 'I.W.', as his colleagues and staff called him, was someone with great [physical] energy who worked long hours, especially when it came to businesses which served as a touchstone for his salesmanship and economic acumen.
 He enjoyed launching new businesses with plans to the finest detail, and exercised control over practically all of his companies.
 He conveyed his authority to others, however, with the utmost reluctance."

 Personal life and death

-Schlesinger married Mable May, at the time a well-known actress in Johannesburg.
+Schlesinger married Mabel May, at the time a well-known actress in Johannesburg.
 Their only son, John Samuel Schlesinger (born in 1923), was educated at Michaelhouse, Natal, and graduated from Harvard University.
 With the death of his father in 1949, he took over the enormous Schlesinger organization.

 During his last years, I.W.
-Schlesinger badly afflicted by arthritis.
+Schlesinger was badly afflicted by arthritis.
 He continued to be actively involved in his businesses, however, remaining as chairman of dozens of companies.
 Though proud of his second homeland, he never gave up his American citizenship.
 He is buried in Zebediela.